RECALL OF METFORMIN EXTENDED RELEASE

 - kidney disease

-In the case of kidney disease, this complication can lead to kidney failure, water retention when the body does not dispose of water correctly, and a person experiencing difficulties with bladder control.
+Kidney disease can lead to water retention when the body does not dispose of water correctly, difficulties with bladder control, and kidney failure.

-Regularly monitoring blood glucose levels and moderating glucose intake can help people prevent the more damaging complications of type 2 diabetes.
+Regularly monitoring blood sugar levels and moderating glucose intake can help people prevent the more damaging complications of diabetes.

-For those with types 1 diabetes, taking insulin is the only way to moderate and control the effects of the condition.
+For those living with type 1 diabetes, administering insulin is the main way to help them manage the condition.

-Diabetes is a life-changing condition that requires careful blood sugar management and a healthy lifestyle for a person to be able to manage it correctly.
-There are several different types of the disease.
+Diabetes is a life changing condition that requires careful blood sugar management and a healthy lifestyle for a person to manage it safely.
+There are several different types of diabetes.

-People can take supplementary insulin to manage the condition and improve glucose absorption.
-If a person has prediabetes, they can reduce the risk of full diabetes through regular exercise and a balanced, low-sugar diet.
+Depending on the type of diabetes, people may need to administer insulin and take other medications to manage their condition and improve glucose absorption.
+If a person is living with prediabetes, they can reduce the risk of developing type 2 diabetes through regular exercise and a balanced diet.

 The complications of diabetes can be severe, including kidney failure and stroke, so managing the condition is vital.

-Anyone who suspects they may have diabetes should visit their doctor.
+Anyone who suspects they may be living with diabetes should contact their doctor.